ShipBit/slickgpt/README.md

 ## Feature Overview

+- **Document Upload** <br> Extract text and images from PDF files.
+Supports text-based formats such as .py, .cs, .cpp, .c, .txt, and .csv files.
-- **Fancy User Interface** <br> Interact with an elegant and cleanUI that makes chatting fun and explains a lot of the heavy stuff to users.
+- **Fancy User Interface** <br> Interact with an elegant and clean UI that makes chatting fun and explains a lot of the heavy stuff to users.
 - **Mobile first and fully responsive** <br> SlickGPT is always at your hand.
 Literally, on your phone.
 - **Local History** <br> Your chat history is stored in your browser's IndexedDb and never leaves your machine (until you actively decide to share chats).
 - **Delete and edit messages** <br> Just like you are used to from the OpenAI client.